Baila Conmigo (Selena Gomez and Rauw Alejandro song): Commercial performance

 "Baila Conmigo" debuted and peaked at number four on the US Billboard Hot Latin Songs chart on February 13, 2021, with a first-week tally of 3000 downloads sold, 6.1 million streams, and 4.7 million radio impressions.
 Thus, it became both Gomez and Alejandro's third top 10 hit on the chart.
 The song also reached number one on the US Latin Digital Song Sales, Latin Airplay, Latin Rhythm Airplay, and Latin Pop Airplay charts.
 On the US Billboard Hot 100, "Baila Conmigo" debuted and peaked at number 74, giving Alejandro his first entry.
 It also became the highest-charting track from Revelación, surpassing "De Una Vez" which peaked at 92.
 In Canada, "Baila Conmigo" debuted and peaked at number 68 on Billboard's Canadian Hot 100 on the chart issue dated February 13, 2021, earning Alejandro his first entry.

 Besides North America, the track hit the charts in several European countries, including France, Germany, and Switzerland.
 In the Netherlands, the song peaked at number one on the Single Tip chart on February 6, 2021.
 In Spain's official weekly chart, the song debuted at number 10 on February 7, 2021, becoming Gomez's fourth and Alejandro's seventh top-10 hit on the chart.
 It subsequently peaked at number seven on the chart on February 21, 2021.
 It was later certified double platinum by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 80,000 units in the country.
 In Latin America, the song experienced further commercial success.
 It peaked at number one in Argentina, Ecuador, Panama, Paraguay, Puerto Rico, and Venezuela, and reached the top 10 in Bolivia, Costa Rica, El Salvador, Latin America, Mexico, Peru, and Uruguay.
 In Guatemala, Honduras, and Nicaragua, it reached the top 20.

 Promotion

 Music video

 A music video for "Baila Conmigo" premiered alongside the track's release on January 29, 2021, and was directed by Brazilian filmmaker Fernando Nogari.
 In the video, a woman sits alone watching Alejandro and Gomez dance and perform to the song.
 This inspires the woman out to the beach where she dances to the song.
 Gomez only appears in the video a "handful of times".
-The video was filmed between Los Angeles, Miami and a remote fishing village in Brazil.
+The video was filmed between Los Angeles, Miami and a remote fishing village in Icapuí, Brazil.
 On the video and its significance with the COVID-19 pandemic, Gomez said: "The video portrays the sense of isolation we all are experiencing right now and how music truly does connect us all no matter where we are in the world."